 these 19 photographers are making fashion's gaze more representative

-We celebrate a new generation of POC and LGBTQI image-makers changing culture right now.
+After Beyoncé helped Tyler Mitchell become the first black photographer to shoot a Vogue US cover in its 126-year history, we celebrate a new generation of POC and LGBTQI image-makers changing culture right now.

 Campbell Addy, Rhea Dillon

-After becoming the first black photographer to shoot a Vogue US cover in its 126-year history spanning over 1500 issues, the 23-year-old Beyoncé-approved i-D favorite, filmmaker and photographer Tyler Mitchell has helped change fashion’s future.
+After becoming the first black photographer to shoot a Vogue US cover in its 126-year history spanning over 1500 issues, the 23-year-old Beyoncé-approved i-D favourite, filmmaker and photographer Tyler Mitchell has helped change fashion’s future.
 This accolade might be Tyler’s alone, but he’s part of a new generation of POC and LGBTQI image-makers that are challenging the white male hegemony that has long-dominated the fashion industry.
 More will follow.

 “There was a ladder for the people who came before me, and there’s a ladder now -- it’s just a new ladder,” Tyler said in an interview with the flagship Condé Nast publication.
 “I want to open the eyes of the kids younger than me, show them that they can do this too.”

-And in her Vogue US cover story, Beyoncé said: “If people in powerful positions continue to hire and cast only people who look like them, sound like them, come from the same neighborhoods they grew up in, they will never have a greater understanding of experiences different from their own.
+And in her Vogue US cover story, Beyoncé said: “If people in powerful positions continue to hire and cast only people who look like them, sound like them, come from the same neighbourhoods they grew up in, they will never have a greater understanding of experiences different from their own.
 They will hire the same models, curate the same art, cast the same actors over and over again, and we will all lose,” she added.
 For too long, a restricted invite-only members club of casting directors, creative directors, image-makers and stylists have controlled industry output.
 No more.
 The time for new talent, new energy and new vision is now.

 Tired of feeling disconnected, unrepresented, unheard and uninspired, today’s radical talents are dismantling walls.
 They are representing a wide spectrum of race, gender and sexuality.
 Alongside Tyler Mitchell, these 19 photographers -- and the people they will surely inspire -- are creating the change they want to see in the industry.
 Now, this is by no means an exhaustive list but it hints at a long overdue revolution of fashion’s gaze.